 A life without art would be soundless, tasteless, and shapeless; essentially, an abyss.
-A life without art would be dull because art is beneath the structure of everything and anything that matters, and no one recognizes its fundamental need to society and to audiences more than artist Yayoi Kusama does.
+A life without art would be dull because art is beneath the structure of everything and anything that matters.
+No one recognizes its fundamental need to society and audiences more than artist Yayoi Kusama does.

 The global success of Kusama

 Yayoi Kusama has consolidated a name for herself for her genius and innovation.
 As one of the most highly sought after artists of her generation1, this Japanese artist has been long known for attracting massive masses to her incredible exhibitions.
 The demand for tickets to her various global shows and exhibitions is so great that fans are often forced to book their tickets months in advance.
 Not only is the 90-year-old artist a hit with the crowds, but she also enjoys great success in the red-hot art market, which is a fact that has been enhanced even further due to her famous international retrospectives.
 Also regarded as the most expensive artist of the years 20142 & 2016, Kusama’s contribution does not just stop in the art world.

 Evening out the gender imbalance of the art world

 Because of her immense talent and accomplishments, she continues to even out the gender imbalances that characterize the art world so that more living female artists can reach new heights in art-market appreciation.
 Today, her works can be found in enviable collections of the Los Angeles County Museum of Art, the National Museum of Modern Art in Tokyo, and The Museum of Modern Art in New York.